Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module-4.md

 ## Package Management (Installing & Updating)

-* sudo apt update <app_name>: Updates your package lists to see which tools have new updates available.
+* sudo apt update: Updates your package lists to see which tools have new updates available.
-* sudo apt upgrade <app_name>: Installs the latest available updates for all your system files and apps.
+* sudo apt upgrade: Installs the latest available updates for all your system files and apps.
 * sudo apt install <app_name> : Downloads and installs a new tool from the internet.
 * apt-cache search <app_name> : Searches the official app repository to see if a tool exists.
 * apt show <app_name> : Shows full details and information about an app before installing it.